Yukon’s uniqueness comes from its rich fauna and its untouched wilderness where humans are only visitors.

 In this sense, Terre Boréale commits to not guiding more than 3 groups per year on its remote wilderness trips (Coast Mountains, Ogilvie Mountains, Hess Mountains and Ruby Range) in order to limit its impact on the land and the species living there.
 Thereby, year after year, all our groups have the opportunity to venture into and experience real untouched wilderness!

-To go even further, Terre Boréale donates $50 cad per month to a non-for-profit organization working towards the conservation of habitats at a large scale: the Yellowstone to Yukon Conservation Initiative.
+To go even further, Terre Boréale donates 1% of its yearly profits (as monthly donations) to a non-for-profit organization working towards the conservation of habitats at a large scale: the Yellowstone to Yukon Conservation Initiative.

 Among the many nature conservation organizations, we have chosen the Y2Y for 2 reasons : on the one hand because of its wide scale, going from the US to Canada, allowing it to preserve the ecological corridors and connections necessary for an effective conservation of the habitats and species and on the other hand because it works for a better connection between people and Nature!

 In everything we do we try to reduce our impacts on the environment.
 Yet, we use helicopters and float plane to get places on our tours.
 We are aware of the contradiction that this choice of transportation poses.
 In fact, we are aware of it and we stand by it because we believe that anyone that comes on a tour with us will go home a stronger advocate for the preservation and conservation of our wild lands, its fauna, flora, and natural resources.

 When going through university, both in Conservation Biology, we learned that two of the pillars of conservation of a natural habitat and its populations are awareness and education.
 If one does not know of the existence of such wild lands beyond our cities and roads, why would they care about preserving them?
 This is awareness.